 Water safety planning (both small and large supplies)

 Potable water engineering in low-income settings

-Impacts of climate change and population growth on the availability of water supplies
+Impacts of climate change and population growth on the quality and quantity of water supplies

 Sustainable sanitation technologies (including the design and location of pit latrines)

 Humanitarian and emergency aid (as related to SDG6)